The 20 Best Guillain-Barre Syndrome Doctors Near Me in Maryland, US

 Offers Telehealth

 Dr. David Hale is a fellowship-trained neurologist specializing in neuro-visual and vestibular disorders.
 He diagnoses and treats patients with symptoms including dizziness, vertigo, oscillopsia, double vision and imbalance.
 Dr. Hale’s patient evaluations include vestibular testing.
 Dr. Hale earned his medical degree at Pennsylvania State University and completed a neurology residency at the Johns Hopkins University School of Medicine.
 He remained at Johns Hopkins for fellowship training in vestibular and ocular-motor oto-neurology.
 Dr. Hale is interested in resident and fellow medical education, specifically the development of ways to make knowledge of subspecialist neurologists more accessible to those in training.
 He serves as the co-director of the Vestibular and Ocular-Motor Oto-Neurology Clinical Fellowship at Johns Hopkins.
 Dr. Hale is rated as an Experienced provider by MediFind in the treatment of Guillain-Barre Syndrome.
-His top areas of expertise are Vertigo, Chronic Polyradiculoneuritis, Miller-Fisher Syndrome, and Guillain-Barre Syndrome.
+His clinical expertise encompasses Brown Syndrome, Vertigo, Chronic Polyradiculoneuritis, and Guillain-Barre Syndrome.
+Dr. Hale is board certified in American Board Of Psychiatry And Neurology.

 Experienced in Guillain-Barre Syndrome